CHICKEN AND VEGETABLE TERRINE

 COSTOLETTE DI VITELLO (Veal chops – baked)

 I really like the gristly bits around bones, for example I like to chew around the ends of Chicken bones, shins and I particularly like pork hocks.
-Rather than gristle, perhaps it is collagen – the bit that connects muscle tissue together and breaks down with cooking and turns semi-transparent and tender.
+Rather than gristle, perhaps it is the tendons or sinews– the bit that connects muscle tissue together and breaks down with cooking and turns semi-transparent and tender.
 I think it is flavourful, but many do not.

 Living in Australia when I say ‘veal’ I do not mean the ‘white veal’ as in Europe, i.e. calves 18-20 weeks old, reared in small pens indoors and fed only milk.
 This Australian veal was quite pink – evidence that as in accordance with Australian regulations it should have been reared in open pens and fed a diet of milk and grass or grain and produced from dairy calves weighing less than 70kg or beef calves weighing up to 150kg.